pal-robotics/rpk/README.md

 ``pip install .``

-and then add to the path the installed location:
+If the location where it is installed is not yet on your path, you will get a warning which includes the path location where it has been installed.
+You need to add this location to your path, e.g., in linux ``export PATH="$HOME/.local/bin:$PATH"`` or in [windows use the GUI or command line](https://stackoverflow.com/questions/9546324/adding-a-directory-to-the-path-environment-variable-in-windows)

-``export PATH="$HOME/.local/bin:$PATH"``
+**Installation with ROS debian**

-Installing directly with sudo should make the package already available.
+Install the pal-alum-pal-app debian package and source ``/opt/pal/alum/setup.bash``.

 Building your first pal_app